Outside Help Guidelines

 Yes, this is considered outside help because you would be contributing directly to the making of their video.

 Is it outside help if I show my students a second solution to their math problem?

 Yes, this is considered outside help.
 You can encourage your students to come up with their own second solution, but you should not provide it.

-Is it outside help if I pay for video editing software for my students to use?
+Is it outside help if I pay for video editing or animation software for my students to use?

-No, but we strongly recommend using free or low-cost video editing software.
+No, but we strongly recommend using free or low-cost video editing or animation software.

 For the Math Video Challenge

 If Math Video Challenge judges determine that your team received outside help that violated the contest rules, then your team will be disqualified, meaning you cannot advance or win any prizes in the contest.
 However your video may still appear on the website and in the video archive as a learning tool for students and teachers.